Sensory-Cloud/cpp-sdk/README.md

     "d895f447-91e8-486f-a783-6e3a33e4c7c5"   // a unique device ID
 );

-// Create the key-chain for the token manager.
-You may use your own
+// Create the secure credential store for the token manager.
+You may use your
-// implementation of the `Keychain` interface for your application. sensory::token_manager::SecureCredentialStore keychain("com.product.company");
+// own implementation of the `SecureCredentialStore` interface for your
+// application.
+sensory::token_manager::SecureCredentialStore keychain("com.product.company");
 // Create the OAuth service from the configuration. sensory::service::OAuthService oauthService(config);